emcdona1/ocr_handwritten_labels/README.md

 #### Creating a comparison between OCR platforms
 *Currently available: Google Cloud Vision, Amazon Web Services Textract)*

+1. Prepare the images and ground truth information.
     1. Download an occurrence file from the [Fern Portal](https://pteridoportal.org/) which already contains human-created transcriptions of the label text.
        1. As an authenticated user, click the "Crowdsource", and click the pencil icon next to the desired dataset.
        1. Click the "Exporter" tab.
 Create a search query (e.g.
            *Collector/Observer CONTAINS Steyermark*).
        1. For "Processing Status" select "Reviewed."
        1. For "Structure," select "Darwin Core."
        1. For "Data Extensions," deselect "include Determination History" and select "include Image Records."
        1. (Compression should already be checked, and "CSV" selected for file format.)
        1. For "Character Set" select "ISO-8859-1 (western)."
        1. Click "Download Records" button.
-1. Place the downloaded ZIP file in your working directory.
+    1. Place the downloaded ZIP file in your working directory, and run the script `utilities\join_occurrence_file_with_image_urls.py`, pointing to the ZIP file.
     1.